ctn008/TetraDMO-Receiver/README.md

 ---

-## 🔗 Related Work

----

-## 👤 Author / Mentor

-ctn008 – RF Engineer | MSEE Student at San José State University
+## Additional notes

-Additional notes: the repo consists of 2 main programs:
+The repo consists of 2 main programs.

 ### 1. DMO Decoder
 Fork from tetra-kit decoder and modify to include option to decode DMO tetra signal from file